taciano-pacchialat/taciano-pacchialat/README.md

 🎓 Eager to learn and passionate about technology, IoT, robotics and AI.

-🌱 My current skills are Java, C (ANSI C) and Assembly.
+🌱 My current skills are Java, C and Assembly.

 🔭 Currently improving my Java and Assembly programming along with some Arduino, and diving into the fascinating world of microcontrollers.